microsoft/Windows-IoT-Samples/I2CPortExpander/CS/README.md

  * Sets up two timers - One for controlling the LED and another for checking the tactile switch status

-When complete, the variable `i2cPortExpander` will be our handle to the Raspberry Pi 2 or 3 I2C bus.
+When complete, the variable `i2cPortExpander` will be our handle to the Upboard I2C bus.

 ```csharp
 private async void InitializeSystem()